Sub-national transport body

-A sub-national transport body (STBs) is a type of ad hoc statutory transport governance organisation in the United Kingdom.
+A sub-national transport body (STBs) is a type of ad hoc statutory transport governance organisation in England.
 They are intended to provide strategic transport governance at a much larger scale than existing local transport authorities, by grouping councils together.

-In 2016 the Local Transport Act 2008 was amended by the Cities and Local Government Devolution Act 2016 to allow the creation of sub-national transport bodies.
+In 2016 the Local Transport Act 2008 was amended by the Cities and Local Government Devolution Act 2016 to allow the creation of sub-national transport bodies in England outside of Greater London.
 The first such body created was Transport for the North.
 Typically a sub-national transport body exists in a shadow form before being put on a statutory footing by secondary legislation.
 Sub-national transport bodies produce transport strategies for their areas.

-Current sub-national transport bodies are:
+Current sub-national transport bodies outside of Greater London are: